 Scheduling a Visa Interview Appointment at a U.S. Embassy/Consulate Abroad

-Certain U.S. Embassies/Consulates may offer limited interview appointment times due to demand, consular staffing limitations, and/or operational constraints.
+Specific U.S. Embassies/Consulates may offer limited interview appointment times due to demand, staffing limitations, and/or operational constraints.
 Students are advised to regularly check the U.S. Embassy/Consulate interview scheduling website for available interview appointment times or explore alternative U.S. Embassy/Consulate locations within their home country (if feasible).
-NOTE: MIT and the ISO do not have the capability to expedite and/or arrange visa interview appointments with U.S. Embassies/Consulates on behalf of students.
+NOTE: MIT and the ISO do not have the capability to expedite and/or arrange visa interview appointments with U.S. Embassies/Consulates on behalf of MIT students.

 Expedited Visa Interview Appointments Eligibility Criteria